Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Dataset

-\paragraph{Quality Assurance.} As described above, we perform multiple steps to ensure the actions appear in the videos.
+Finally, we obtain our visible actions by filtering all the transcript-extracted actions that contain visual verbs. \paragraph{Video extraction.} As transcripts are temporally aligned with videos, we can obtain meaningful video clips related to the narration.
+We extract clips corresponding to the visual actions based on transcript timestamps.
+From 2,571 videos, we obtain 19,685 unique video clips and 25,057 (action, video-clip) pairs.
+Note that an action can be present in multiple video clips, and conversely, a video clip can contain multiple actions.
+To control the number of clips per action, we randomly sample up to 10 random video clips for each action and finally obtain 12,994 (action, video-clip) sampled pairs. \paragraph{Quality Assurance.} As described above, we perform multiple steps to ensure the actions appear in the videos.
 First, we manually select 20 YouTube channels from vloggers with high-quality filming styles, who usually provide detailed visual and textual descriptions of their actions.
 Second, we automatically extract actions that contain visual verbs.
-We manually check around 100 extracted actions to check if they are parsed well and if they correctly match their corresponding video and transcript context.
+We manually check around 100 extracted actions to see if they are parsed well and if they correctly match their corresponding video and transcript context.
 Third, we automatically filter out videos that do not contain any transcripts or no significant motion.
 We filter out the motionless videos by following the procedure from~\citet{Ignat2019IdentifyingVA}: we sample one out of every one hundred frames of the videos and compute the 2D correlation coefficient between these sampled frames.
 We filter out all the videos with a median of the values greater than a threshold (0.8).
 We manually check around 100 (action, video) pairs to see if they correctly match and find around 18 complete misalignments.
 Finally, to mediate the misalignment and obtain diverse filming perspectives, we randomly sample up to 10 video clips for each action, which increases the chances that the action is present in at least one video.
-Examples of actions and their corresponding video-frames are found in \href{https://anonymous.4open.science/r/sample_frames}{sample-frames}.
+Random examples of actions and their video-frames are found in \href{https://anonymous.4open.science/r/sample_frames}{sample-frames}.